evristk/kusto-detective-season-2/README.md

 # kusto-detective-season-2
-Detailed explanations for Kusto Detective Season 2 cases, helping users understand and overcome challenges using the Kusto Query Language (KQL)
+Kusto Detective Agency Season 2!

+This repo provides
+- hints
+- helpful queries
+- explanations
+- and, solutions (one week after the case releases)!

 Solutions:
 - Onboarding
 - Case 1: To bill or not to bill?
+[Solution
+- Case 2: Catch the Phishermen!
+[Solution]
+- Case 3: Return stolen cars!
+[Hints]